 When responding to questions, you are either in control of the answer, or the answer is like a runaway train.
 Candidates with excellent communication skills talk about their past experience in precise terms with specificity.
 Prior to an interview, brush up on the details of your work history and the progression of your career so that you can talk about any aspect with ease, and use it to your advantage when needed.

 Great candidates are able to express a desire to grow within a position for their own betterment and to add to their own skill set, not necessarily to climb the ranks.
+The interviewer knows that you want to be promoted down the line, so you don't need to say it aloud; instead, focus on how you hope to gain skills and experience.

 An interview can put people on edge and make them tense.
 Although easier said than done, be yourself.
 It's critical that you come across as genuine and authentic in order to build rapport with the interviewer.
 If you do this well, the interviewer will come away with an idea of what it would be like to have you on his/her team.